 It’s also a more effective way of presenting data; summarizing key points, making statistics easier to digest and so on.

 There’s a chance you may get a little lost at certain points due to the scope of a white paper.
-In this event, you should refer to the template.
+In this event, you should refer to the white paper template.
 It can help you to regain your focus and segment the white paper appropriately.

 As a philosopher may have once said, ‘If a white paper languishes unread, was it ever really written?’
 Well, it may as well not have been.